Utah-CS3550-Fall-2023/assignments/hw2.md

 Ensure that the navigation banner has all of its contents in a horizontal row.
 The text "CS 3550" and the "Assignments" link should be on the left, while the "Profile" link should be on the right.
-There should be a gap of 1rem between any two of those links.
+There should always be a gap of `1rem` between any two of those links.

 At the moment, both the navigation bar and the main content are as wide as the browser window.
-This make the page hard to use on big screens.
+This makes the page hard to use on big screens.
 We want to make sure that:

 - Neither the content of the navigation banner nor the main content should ever be more than `50rem` wide.
-- On narrow screens, it should be narrower.
 - There should always be at least `1rem` between the edge of the browser window and the edge of the navigation banner content or the main content.
+- There should never be a horizontal scroll bar on narrow screens.
+  This means that on narrow screens, the navigation banner and main content should be narrower than `50rem`.
 - The gray background of the navigation banner and its shadow should always span the whole width of the browser window.